The Neville Public Museum

 Guided Tours 2019/2020

-After 36 years our permanent exhibit will temporarily close later this year for much needed upgrades.
+After 36 years our permanent exhibit will be temporarily closed from May 2019 until 2020 for much needed upgrades.
 During this major renovation two of our special exhibit galleries will remain open, and a handful of new smaller displays will also be available for you to see.
 Tour groups are welcome and encouraged to visit during this time!

 How to Reserve a Tour

 Three options of dates your group is available to visit

 The number of students and adults who will be attending

 Which classroom activity you'd like to participate in (see below)

 Whether you'd like to reserve our lunch space

 - Schools, home school groups, and other youth organizations: $3 per youth and adult ($4 starting 2020).

 - Adult groups and organizations: $7 per person, with accompanying youth at $3